Gcriste/NewPortfolio/README.md

-# This is a new portfolio created with React
+# This is a portfolio created with React